 - pregnant women

-Foodborne illnesses are caused by pathogens that are transmitted by food.
-They cause uncomfortable digestive symptoms and susceptible populations are particularly vulnerable to developing them.
+Most foodborne illnesses are caused by pathogens that are transmitted by food.
+They cause uncomfortable digestive symptoms and susceptible populations are particularly vulnerable to them.

 Foodborne illnesses A to Z